Intergenerational Mobility Trends and the Changing Role of Female Labor: Trends in Intergenerational Mobility

 \subsection{Estimated Trends}

-In Figure \ref{trends_overall}, we present estimates for country-specific trends in intergenerational rank associations in individual labor income.
-Each point in the graph represents a slope parameter for a cohort-specific regression of equation \eqref{rank_equation} with linear trends estimated separately for 1951-1961 and 1962-1979.
-We provide fitted lines separately to facilitate comparisons between Denmark, Norway, and Sweden for the cohorts where all countries have available data.
-Appendix Table \ref{tab:ira_coefs} provides an overview of the IRA coefficients for different specifications and tests whether trends are statistically different across countries.
+In Figure \ref{fig:trends_overall}, we present estimates for trends in intergenerational rank associations in individual labor income (Panel A) and household income (Panel B), for Denmark, Norway, and Sweden.
+Each point in the graph represents a slope parameter for a cohort-specific regression of Equation \eqref{rank_equation}.
+The figure also includes linear trends, which are estimated separately for 1951-1961 and 1962-1979 to facilitate comparisons between Denmark, Norway, and Sweden for the cohorts where all countries have available data.
+Appendix Table \ref{tab:ira_coefs} provides an overview of the IRA coefficients for different specifications and tests whether trends are statistically different between countries.

-From Figure \ref{trends_overall}, it appears that intergenerational mobility, measured using the IRA, has declined in all three countries, with the fastest rate of decline in Denmark.
+Panel A of Figure \ref{fig:trends_overall} shows that intergenerational mobility, measured using the IRA, has declined in all three countries, with the fastest rate of decline in Denmark.
 There, the rank association in income increased by 7.5 rank points (39\%) from 1962 to 1979 --- equivalent to an average annual increase of 0.44 rank points.
-While smaller than in Denmark, the trends in Norway and Sweden are by no means negligible.
+The trends in Norway and Sweden are less pronounced.
 From 1962 to 1979, the rank association in income increased by 6.4 and 4.4 rank points (38\% vs. 25\%) in Norway and Sweden, respectively, yielding annual increases of 0.38 and 0.25.
 From 1951 to 1979, the total change in IRA for Norway is 7.8 rank points (50\%) and 5.8 rank points for Sweden (34\%).